Key Takeaways

 Workers’ Comp Requirements by State

 State laws control when your business needs workers' comp insurance.
-While most states require it with your first hire, the employee thresholds change dramatically depending on where you operate.
-Workers’ comp requirements per state are as follows:
+Most states require workers' comp with your first hire, but employee thresholds change dramatically depending on where you operate.
+Here are the workers’ comp requirements per state:

 State